allegro/allegro.tech/_posts/2019-09-30-grouping-and-organizing-classes.md

 The state of the `Project` needs to be persisted outside the application, for this we will use the `ProjectRepository` [repository](https://www.martinfowler.com/eaaCatalog/repository.html).
 In order to make the core independent from the infrastructure, the repository must be an abstract entity.
 I suggest using an abstract class for this, not an interface, because the class methods may have protected visibility.
-Thus they will not be visible outside the `project` package.
+Thus, they will not be visible outside the `project` package.
 We'll limit the visibility for the rest of the `project`'s classes to package-private one.

 Let's do the same with the `team` package, let's create the `TeamService`, `Team` and` TeamRepository` classes.